1950s: Economics

+In the 1950s, the median age of newlyweds declined to its lowest point, a level not seen since.
+By 1954, nearly half of American brides were teenagers, often marrying men just a few years older.
+These brides sought husbands who were stable providers.
+A strong economy and low unemployment rates supported widespread prosperity, expanding the middle class and making affordable housing accessible.
+This economic environment enabled young couples to marry early, granting teenage brides notable purchasing power that marketers actively targeted.

+During this period, a gap in educational attainment emerged, with college degrees yielding higher earning potential than high school diplomas.
+Given prevailing cultural norms, more men pursued higher education while their wives contributed financially by entering the workforce.
+Recognizing this support, some schools even awarded the "PhT" (Putting Husband Through) diploma to acknowledge wives who helped their husbands complete their degrees.

+Credit cards gained widespread popularity in the 1950s starting with the Diners Club Card in New York and soon after expanded to multiple countries.

 Inflation was moderate during the decade of the 1950s.
 The first few months had a deflationary hangover from the 1940s but the first full year ended with what looked like the beginnings of massive inflation with annual inflation rates ranging from 8% to 9% a year.
 By 1952 inflation subsided.
 1954 and 1955 flirted with deflation again but the remainder of the decade had moderate inflation ranging from 1% to 3.7%.
 The average annual inflation for the entire decade was only 2.04%.

 Assassinations and attempts

 Prominent assassinations, targeted killings, and assassination attempts include: